a1ecbr0wn/r53-ddns/docs/contribute.md

 ---
-layout: default
+layout: docs
 nav_order: 6
 ---

 # Contribute

-Feel free to contribute I would be happy to take a look at any PRs raised.
+Feel free to contribute.
+I would be happy to take a look at any PRs raised.